IsThatFearny/quartz/content/Revision/Philosophy/Paper 1 Essay Plans.md

 **Response to response:** It is more realistic to say that most duties are not absolute.
 Less important duties can give way to more important ones.
 This is at odds with Kant’s entire theory.

 **Paragraph 3:** Consequences of actions determine their moral value.
 If it is my duty not to murder then this must mean that there is something *bad* about murder, and so we should prevent murder to the greatest extent possible.
 If killing someone (and thus breaking our duty) prevents further deaths, why should we not kill?
 I seemingly have a duty to do so
 **Response:** Kant would argue that there are no ends that are good without qualification, not even happiness, and so this cannot be the right analysis of the good will.
-**Response to response:**
+Kant disagrees with means-end reasoning, arguing that morality becomes a system of hypothetical imperatives.
+**Response to response:** Foot - morality *is* a system of hypothetical imperatives.
+There is nothing irrational about disobeying the categorical imperative if you never accepted it in the first place, and treated your duties as hypothetical, i.e. *if* statements

+**Conclusion:** Kantian deontology fails because it cannot resolve conflicts between duties, nor can the categorical imperative account for honest, universalisable, but still morally wrong maxims

 </br>